RidzkyYuda/RidzkyYuda.github.io/_posts/2025-12-09-poster-presentation-67th-ASH.md

   - Retroelements
   - Alcohol
   - Aging
+  - Inflammation
 ---

-My abstract was selected for poster presentation at the 67th annual meeting of the American Society of Hematology (ASH) in Orlando, Florida.
-My abstract also won an ASH Abstract Achievement Award.
-In this poster, I talked about the modulatory effect of aging on alcohol-induced inflammations and perpetuated transposable element upregulation in aged hematopoietic stem cells.
-I found these changes correlate with significant re-opening of transposable element-associated genomic loci.
+My abstract was selected for a poster presentation at the 67th Annual Meeting of the American Society of Hematology (ASH) in Orlando, Florida, where I received an ASH Abstract Achievement Award.
+In this poster, I presented findings on how aging modulates alcohol-induced inflammation and sustains transposable element upregulation in aged hematopoietic stem cells (HSCs).
+These changes were associated with a pronounced re-opening of transposable element–linked genomic loci in aged HSCs.

 ![alt text]({{ site.baseurl }}/images/PosterASHPresentation.png)